ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Attribute syntax:

 ~~~
-  v3cfmtp-value = [fmt SP] v3c-format-specific-params
-  v3c-format-specific-params = byte-string
+  v3cfmtp-value = byte-string
   ; Notes:
   ; - The V3C format parameters are V3C media type parameters and
   ;   need to reflect their syntax.
 ~~~~

-Attribute semantics: "v3cfmtp" attribute takes two forms depending on the usage level.
-When "v3cfmtp" is used as a session level attribute, it MUST NOT contain "fmt SP".
-Instead, it MUST only contain "v3c-format-specific-params".
-When "v3cfmtp" is used as a media level attribute, "v3cfmtp-value" MUST indicate the payload type of the related media as "fmt" value followed by "SP  v3c-format-specific-params". "v3c-format-specific-params" is a byte-string, which MUST contain at least one V3C specific media format parameter as defined in this memo.
+Attribute semantics: "v3cfmtp-value" is a byte-string, which MUST contain at least one V3C specific media format parameter as defined in this memo.
 Multiple semicolon separated V3C media parameters MAY be stored in "v3c-format-specific-params" to be conveyed by SDP and given unchanged to the media tool that will use this format.

 Usage level: session, media

 Charset dependent: no

 Purpose: This attribute allows parameters that are specific to a V3C format to be conveyed in a way that SDP does not have to understand them.
-It allows to associate V3C specific parameters with the session or with other media lines.
+It allows to associate V3C specific parameters with the session or with any media line.
 Parameters signalled as part of session level attribute take effect when conflicting parameters are signalled as media level attribute.

 O/A procedures: v3cfmtp attribute MAY be present both in offers and answers.